Swornim-Dangol/Swornim-Dangol/README.md

 <h1 align="center">Hi!
 I'm Swornim Dangol</h1>
 <h3 align="center">A passionate front-end developer from Nepal</h3>

-- 🔭 I’m currently working on **My own Website and my first project**
+- 🔭 I'm currently working on **a research paper for malware detection**

-- 🌱 I’m currently learning **Web development, CSS preprocessors and React Native**
+- 🌱 I'm currently learning **Web development, CSS preprocessors and React Native**
 - 📫 How to reach me **swornim20rks@gmail.com**
 - ⚡ Fun fact **I am a very fast learner, with very fast forgetting capability.
 I also end up coding non stop for hours if I don't track the time so if you ever need to find me, search for my pc first XD**

 <h3 align="left">Connect with me:</h3>